roblaing/swipl-webapp-howto/README.md

 If you prefer, say Windows and MySQL, hopefully it will only take you a bit of googling to adapt these examples.

 ## Unit 1

+> “When one teaches, two learn.” ― Robert Heinlein

 Unit 1 in the original course was devoted to explaining the basics of HTML, which I assume readers are familiar with &mdash; if not I recommend Mozilla's [Getting started with the Web](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web) &mdash; so I'll kick-off with basics of a SWI Prolog webserver.